DAY 24 Tignes Le Lac to Refuge Chalet de Rosuel

 Refuge Rosuel - note grass on roof

-It's a long descent - we've come down more than 1,000 metres since we left the Col de Palet and we're looking forward to getting down.
-Within a few minutes of walking along the flat road, we see the Refuge de Rosuel - I know it by the turf on the roof that blends in with the hillside - it looks newish and it doubles as an information centre for the Vanoise Park.
-We have a wine/beer outside at the picnic table and don't see anyone else around.
-We're optimistic there might only be a few people here tonight - until I step into the dining room and see 30 bags stacked in the hallway.
-Oh well it was a nice thought.
-At 5pm we go up to our room - at least there's only 8 of us in it and there's a bit of space.
+It's been a long 1,000m descent and soon we see the Refuge de Rosuel - I know it by the grass on the roof.
+It also doubles as an information centre for the Vanoise Park.
+We have a wine/beer outside at the picnic table.
+We're optimistic there’ll only be us here tonight - until I step inside and see 30 bags stacked in the hallway.
+At 5pm we go up to our room.
 The girl who shows us around tells us there's a shortage of hot water, so we drop everything and race off to the shower before the 30 owners of the 30 bags arrive.
-It was really nice and hot, even though you had to keep pressing the button every 10 seconds.

 Created by Jan and Ian Somers in Sandvox